stormpath/stormpath-documentation/source/accnt_mgmt.rst

 3.5.
 How to Manage an Account's Required Attributes
 ===================================================

 Every Directory has its own Account Schema.
-This Schema allows you to control which Account attributes must be passed as part of new Account creation.
+This Schema allows you to control which Account attributes (referred to as ``fields`` within the Account Schema) must be passed as part of new Account creation.

 3.5.1.
 Retrieving your Directory's Account Schema
 -------------------------------------------------